w3c/deviceorientation/security-privacy-self-assessment.md

 The Permissions Policy integration controls whether third-party contexts are able to receive the events defined by this specification:

 - The "deviceorientation" event requires the "accelerometer" and "gyroscope" features when providing relative orientation data.
-For the implementation to fall back to absolute orientation data, the "magnetometer" feature is also used.
+For the implementation to fall back to absolute orientation data, the "magnetometer" feature is also required.
 - The "deviceorientationabsolute" event requires the "accelerometer", "gyroscope" and "magnetometer" features.
 - The "devicemotion" event requires the "accelerometer" and "gyroscope" features.